Constant-Factor Algorithms for Revenue Management with Consecutive Stays: Introduction

 First, in the high-speed railway industry, which has experienced rapid global expansion \citep{globenewswire2025railroads}, seat assignment plays a critical role in maximizing profits \citep{zhu2023assign}.
 Consider, for example, a train route running from Station A to Station F, with intermediate stops at Stations B, C, D, and E. The train has 100 numbered seats, and each passenger requests a seat for either the full route or a segment of it (see Figure~\ref{fig:seat}).
 The resource allocation in this context can be visualized as a Gantt chart, where each row represents a seat and each column corresponds to a leg of the journey.
 For every online booking request, the decision-maker must determine not only whether to accept the request but also which seat to assign, ensuring that no seat is allocated to overlapping itineraries on the same leg.

 Second, the scenario described above can be extended to revenue management under customer choice \citep{rusmevichientong2023revenue}.
-This applies to platforms such as Airbnb and boutique hotels, where resources such as rooms or houses are uniquely defined by features like decor, view, and price (see Figure~\ref{fig:room}).
+This applies to platforms such as Airbnb and boutique hotels, where resources such as rooms or houses are uniquely defined by features such as decor, views, and prices (see Figure~\ref{fig:room}).
 Customers arrive with booking requests for specific future time intervals, and resources are available only during the remaining time slots after blocking those reserved by previous customers.
-A key operational challenge in this setting is that the decision-maker must present an assortment of available resources from which the customer selects based on a specified choice model.
+A key operational challenge in this setting is that the decision-maker must present an assortment of available resources for the customer to select from, based on a specified choice model.
 Effectively managing these bookings requires offering personalized assortments that strategically balance immediate revenue potential with future resource availability.